cosmin/IClojure/README.md

 - "(. object method" completion for all the methods of the object (or a form that evaluates to an object)
 - namespaces
 - java classes
+- import statements for both symbols and import lists

 ## Input / output caching